dbmi-bgm/cgap-annotations/docs/unrelated_references.rst

 CNV Pipeline - BICseq2
 ----------------------

-1. UGRP 20 Unrelated ``fastq`` files were retrieved from Glacier Deep Archive and uploaded to the current cgap-wolf environment.
+1. 20 unrelated ``fastq`` files from UGRP dataset were retrieved from Glacier Deep Archive and uploaded to the current cgap-wolf environment.
-2. Each of the 20 samples were run through the Upstream GATK module (v27), ending with a final ``bam`` file following ``workflow_gatk-ApplyBQSR``.
+2. Each of the 20 samples was run through the Upstream GATK module (v27), ending with a final ``bam`` file following ``workflow_gatk-ApplyBQSR``.
 3. Each of the resulting final ``bam`` files was run through the development version of the CNV module (v1), which included only 2 steps (``workflow_BICseq2_map_norm_seg`` and ``workflow_BICseq2_vcf_convert_vcf-check``).
 This development version still included chromosomes X and Y as well, which have since been removed from the production version.
 4. The resulting ``vcf`` files were downloaded to a folder named ``unrelated``, which was compressed: